Lyngen Alps Norway

 The Lyngen Alps jut out into the fjords allowing for multiple accommodation options along its shoreline or on boats.
 Anyone not on a tour or boat can rent rooms in numerous lodges, cabins & private homes or apartments - many, if not most, have skiing directly from & to the door.
 Accommodations are on both sides of Lyngenfjord.
 The main centres of the western shore are Lyngseidet & the hamlet of Koppangen, whilst on eastern shore, Olderdalen & the smaller Løkvollen (or Manndalen) are the best bases with services.

-On the western shore of Lyngenfjord, the village of Lyngseidet, less than 2hr drive from Tromsø Airport (including a ferry ride!), is a good central location from which to start your own ski adventure or join a land-based mountain guide.
+On the western shore of Lyngenfjord (but on the eastern side of the Lyngen Peninsula!), the village of Lyngseidet, less than 2hr drive from Tromsø Airport (including a ferry ride!), is a good central location from which to start your own ski adventure or join a land-based mountain guide.
 The village has all the requisite shops & services required for 'self-contained travellers.
 For accommodations, try the Magic Mountain Lodge for a convivial atmosphere and variety of rooms.
-We stayed at the fantastic, atmospheric Solhov Guesthouse.
-Labelled as the 'Castle of the Lyngen Alps', the building is magnificent and the hosts adorable.
+We stayed twice at the atmospheric Solhov Guesthouse.
+Labelled as the 'Castle of the Lyngen Alps', the building is magnificent but the experience of staying here varied so greatly from one year to the next (see our review) that we can only recommend it for one or two nights stay if nothing else in the region is available, and only if you can get one of the better renovated rooms.
 An alternative, always with availability, is the Lyngseidet Gjestegård Hotel.
 It has a slightly weird vibe, but the spacious rooms are great for a few nights rest.
 Ask for a room on the quiet side of the hotel (opposite side to the road).

 North of Lyngseidet the road ends at the hamlet of Koppangen, where some of the region’s best glacier ski-touring begins.
 On the shoreline if the beautifully situated Koppangen Brygger.
 Between Koppangen & Lyngseidet, the Aurora Fjord Cabins offer beautiful new fjordside, self-contained lodgings.
 The cabins are associated with the adjacent Aurora Spirit Distillery.